Ayahuasca Ceremony Guidelines

 Ayahuasca Ceremonies will start in our large ceremonial maloka, which overlooks our spring-fed pool at 7pm, and the medicine will begin to be served between 7:30-8pm after a period of prayer and preparatory space cleansing by our healers.
 We encourage all retreat participants to take time before each ceremony to calm their minds, relax, meditate, pray or take part in any personal practice which helps you to connect to your soul, reflect on your internal process and integrate the work of the medicine to date.

 The Avatar Centre offers the opportunity to receive ceremonies in intimate group sizes, providing adequate attention to each of our guests.
-Ceremonies typically range from 8 to a 14 participants, but those who add on an extra ceremony at the end of a retreat, may have the opportunity of being one of just a few.
+Ceremonies typically range from 8 to 10 participants, but those who add on an extra ceremony at the end of a retreat, may have the opportunity of being one of just a few.
+Private Ceremonies may be recommended in unique situations, in which case an additional charge will be required.

 When the healers begin to feel the presence of the Ayahuasca, and their mariacion takes hold, they slowly enter into the world of the medicine.
 Crossing the veil from a three dimmensional reality into a four dimmensional reality, allowing them to open a direct line of communication to their spiritual allies, many of which are associated with specific plant spirits, affectionately referred to as doctorcitos.
 When the healers begin to sing, they are singing to call in the plant spirits, their spiritual allies, and to maintain a forcefield of protective energy around the maloka, working to clean the space of negative energies, and maintain the space at a high vibration.